-Unfortunately, the Gravity Force of Einstein's General Relativity is forever (a long time) mathematically incompatible with Relativistic Quantum Field Theory of the Standard Model.
-Einstein's classical gravity principle is relativistic, but violates Heisenberg's post-classical quantum uncertainty relations, thus requiring a new post-standard model physics paradigm that transcends yet includes the venerable Standard Model by formulating a quantized gravity theory, and resolving some of the puzzling gaps in the Standard Model (p.
-37 below).
+Unfortunately, the Gravity Force of Einstein's General Relativity seems forever (a long time) mathematically incompatible with Relativistic Quantum Field Theory of the Standard Model.
+Einstein's classical gravity principle is relativistic, but violates Heisenberg's postclassical quantum uncertainty relations, thus requiring a new post-standard model physics paradigm that transcends yet includes the venerable Standard Model by formulating a quantized gravity theory, and resolving some of the puzzling gaps in the Standard Model (p.
+39 below).

-The fabulous logic-defying (ex nihilo) trans-rational, blatantly supernatural Big Bang singularity instantly (at the Planck time quantum gravity 10 -43 seconds) resulted in the broken symmetries (spontaneous, acausal "electroweak symmetry breaking," EWSB) of the ontologically prior and perfect cosmic symmetry or unity of the three seemingly separate forces of nature that then produced (nucleosynthesis) the spacetime material elemental things that stuff is made of.
+The fabulous logic-defying (ex nihilo), trans-rational, blatantly supernatural prototheistic Big Bang singularity instantly (at the Planck time quantum gravity 10-43 seconds) resulted in the broken symmetries (spontaneous, acausal "electroweak symmetry breaking," EWSB) of the ontologically prior and perfect cosmic symmetry or unity of the three seemingly separate forces of nature.
+It was these three that then produced (nucleosynthesis) the spacetime material elemental things that stuff/form is made of.